AnnaNamLab/VDJ-Seq-Processing/README.md

 ### Generating phylogenetic tree

 To generate the phylogenetic tree, IgPhyML package is used.
 To install it, please refere to: https://igphyml.readthedocs.io/en/latest/install.html
-The input of igphyml is generated from the 'heatmap_after_VDJcorrection_Dec2025.R'.
+The input of igphyml is generated from  running heatmap_after_VDJcorrection_Dec2025.R and  then IgPhyML_fasta_prepration.R.
 After installation, copy you CDR3_preprocessed_MAFFT_aligned.fa to your working directory and run the below script:

 ```bash